mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 "linkTitle": "Container reference architecture on AWS", "weight": 30,
 "date": "2019-12-20",
-"description": "Learn how to deploy and maintain Amplify API Management using EMT mode on Amazon AWS."
+"description": "Learn how to deploy and maintain Amplify API Management API Gateway in containers on Amazon AWS."
 }

-## Summary
+Amplify API Management  (APIM) is a leading API management solution, which supports [container-based deployment](/docs/apim_installation/apigw_containers/container_intro/).
+The purpose of this document is to share the Axway reference architecture for the container-based deployment of an API management solution on Kubernetes.
+It will address many architectural, development, and operational aspects of the proposed architecture.

-This document provides a reference architecture guide for deploying Amplify API Management (APIM) using Externally Managed Topology ([EMT mode](/docs/apim_installation/apigw_containers/container_getstarted/)).
-Deploying APIM using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing and operating an API management solution.
+Deploying APIM using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing, and operating an API management solution.

+Since the technology choices, Docker and Kubernetes, are portable across on-premises environments and many cloud providers, most of the information in this guide should apply to those environments, but we have included specific recommendations for AWS as one of the most common deployment targets.

-This document describes all major areas in deploying and maintaining Axway APIM EMT on Amazon AWS cloud, including:
+This document describes all major areas in deploying and maintaining an Amazon AWS cloud environment, including:

 * Physical and deployment architectures
 * Explanation and consideration for selecting underlying infrastructure components